Devang-Solanki/devang-solanki.github.io/others/SAML.md

 SAML messages should contain a timestamp of when the request was issued, when it expires or both.
 If the SAML message never expires or if the expiratioMessage Expiration: SAML messages should contain a timestamp of when the request was issued, when it expires or both.
 If the SAML message never expires or if the expiration is not honored, there is a greater risk of a message falling into the hands of an attacker.
 Check the message for timestamps, such as an IssueInstant or NotOnOrAfter assertion.n is not honored, there is a greater risk of a message falling into the hands of an attacker.
 Check the message for timestamps, such as an IssueInstant or NotOnOrAfter assertion.

 #### SAML Response Forwarding
 An application should only accept a SAML response intended for the SP application.
 If the application does not perform this check, malicous user could pass a valid SAML response genrated for an application to another application and allow it to login.
-The malicous user can get a valid login for application and record it then the user can replay the same message to anothe application which uses the same IP, login to the that SP application.
+The malicous user can get a valid login for application and record it then the user can replay the same message to another application which uses the same IP and login to the that SP application.

 ### Flawed Signature Validation Mechanisim